For some athletes, the Olympics aren’t just a chance to compete — they’re an opportunity to defect

 1972 in Munich and ’76 in Montreal

 The wave of defections by athletes from the Soviet Union and allied states continued during the 1970s.
-Up to 117 athletes defected at the Munich games in 1972, according to the Associated Press, though little is known about them.
+More than 100 athletes may have defected at the Munich games in 1972, according to the Associated Press, though little is known about them and the exact number is still disputed.

+“Defection in the Olympics during the Cold War was almost an unrecognized medal event,” Keys said.
+Soviet bloc officials often sent minders to prevent their athletes and coaches from stepping out of line, so defections usually required careful planning.

 At the 1976 Summer Olympics in Montreal, at least four Romanians and one Russian sought asylum in Canada.

 The Russian defector, Sergei Nemtsanov, was a 17-year-old diver when he disappeared from the Olympic Village during the Games.
 Soviet Olympic officials called it a “kidnapping” and part of an “anti-Soviet campaign” in Canada, according to news reports at the time.
-They threatened to withdraw from the final two days of the Games, but ultimately decided to stay and compete.
+They threatened to withdraw from the final two days of the Games but ultimately decided to stay and compete.

 For the diver, it seemed politics were not the primary factor at play: He reportedly defected out of love for the daughter of an American millionaire he had met at a diving meet in Florida the previous year.